basemprince/runner_face_clustering/README.md

 generated.
 Cluster results are displayed inside collapsed sections so you can expand only the clusters you care about.
 After processing you can download all output files as a single ZIP archive using the **Download Results** button.
+While the images are analyzed, a progress bar shows completion status.